 Settlement agencies also have information about neighbourhoods in many cities.
 So they can help you look for housing to suit your needs and budget.
 This is helpful because rental costs vary according to the:

 Most cities in Canada have excellent public transport networks.
-Settlement services in Canada can explain the public transport networks local to you.
+Settlement services in Canada can explain the local public transport networks to you.

 A settlement agency can also guide you with your financial needs in Canada.
 For example, they’ll identify the documents you’ll need and help you to open a bank account in Canada.